Merck Manual

 A long QT interval may be found when an ECG is done for other reasons.
 People with unexplained cardiac arrest or fainting or a family history of such when the affected people do not have other heart disease are evaluated for long QT interval syndromes.
 Doctors typically do an ECG along with an exercise test and also have the person wear a heart monitor at home for several days or longer.

-Close family members of a person with congenital long QT syndrome should be examined by a doctor to detect symptoms that may suggest an abnormal heart rhythm and should undergo ECG.
+Close family members of a person with a congenital long QT syndrome should be examined by a doctor to detect symptoms that may suggest an abnormal heart rhythm and should undergo ECG.
 Genetic testing and exercise testing also are sometimes needed.

 Treatment of Long QT Interval Syndromes